mparno/fenics-web/source/download/index.rst

 The easiest way to install FEniCS is to use our prebuilt, high-performance `Docker <https://www.docker.com>`_ images.
 FEniCS can also be installed via package managers or compiled directly from source.
-Follow the instructions on this page started with FEniCS.
+Follow the instructions on this page to get started with FEniCS.

 The latest stable release of FEniCS is version 1.6.0, which was released on 2015-07-28.
 For more information about FEniCS releases and